Travel Nurse Assignments Charlottesville, VA: Live Like a Local!

 Shenandoah and Carter Mountain Orchard

-If historical attractions aren’t your thing, there are plenty of other activities to enjoy in the Charlottesville area in between your nursing shifts.
+If historical attractions aren’t your thing, there are plenty of other activities to enjoy in the Charlottesville area while on your travel nursing assignment.
 Shenandoah National Park encompasses part of the Blue Ridge Mountains and is just a short drive from the city.
 With over 200,000 acres to explore, Shenandoah is the region’s premier destination for outdoor recreation.
 Hiking is especially popular, with over 500 miles of hiking trails, and numerous opportunities for backcountry camping.
 Another popular activity for travel nurses on their day off is taking a scenic drive along the historic Skyline Drive.
 This 105-mile national parkway runs the entire length of the park along the crest of the Blue Ridge Mountains.
 If you make the drive, spectacular vistas and opportunities for wildlife viewing await you.

 Back in Charlottesville, Carter Mountain Orchard is a popular attraction just minutes away from downtown.
 The farm overlooks a lush valley and provides a stunning backdrop for walking through groves of apple and peach trees.
 The orchard is open year-round, and you and your fellow travel nurse friends can pick your own apples from August through November.
 In the spring, the trees come alive with apple blossoms adding extra beauty to the landscape.
 During the summer, the orchard hosts the Thursday Evening Sunset Series with live music, local food trucks, and adult beverages from Carter Mountain Wine and Bold Rock Hard Cider.
 Also, there is a general store stocked with fresh produce and sweet treats like ice cream and donuts.
 If you find yourself in Charlottesville on your travel nurse assignment during these seasonal months, take the time to stop by!